tloriato/tloriato.github.io/_posts/2025-07-07-kind-candorship.md

 # Kind Candorship in Life

-I've always been proud of myself for my ability to execute and elaborate upon things transparently across all members of a project, regardless of where they landed in the organisational matrix.
+I've always been proud of myself for my ability to not only execute, but to voice and elaborate my opinions transparently to all members of a project, regardless of where they were in the organisational matrix.
 My willingness to speak up was a "strong cultural element" that my company needed more of, and it was my duty to pass it to new joiners.
 I had earned the reputation of being a "straight shooter", but it came at a cost.

 A couple of years ago, at Teya, I noticed a shift in how I interacted with certain peers and how others engaged with me.
 That triggered some changes in me to rectify the matter (and still do!), and I had never planned on writing about it until I read a quote last week: